ravikp7/reservation-calendar/README.md

 Constraints & Requirements
 --------------------------
 You have to use **AngularJS**.
 It could be in any version of Javascript (ES6+ or ES5 it doesn't matter).
+You are **not** allowed to use a library for the calendar system that you're going to implement, that has be implemented by you.
 You can use any other library to help you with the CSS and Javascript.

 Your application has to have the following:
 - A way to navigate between months.